aria2/aria2/doc/manual-src/en/aria2c.rst

       ``name``
         name in info dictionary. ``name.utf-8`` is used if available.

+  ``verifiedLength``
+    The number of verified number of bytes while the files are being hash checked.
+This key exists only when this download is being hash checked.

+  ``verifyIntegrityPending``
+    ``true`` if this download is waiting for the hash check in a queue.
+This key exists only when this download is in the queue.

   **JSON-RPC Example**

   The following example gets information about a download with GID#2089b05ecca3d829::